 Cilantro Pesto Sauce

-- In a medium pan, roast the sunflower seeds for about 1min until evenly brown
+- In a medium pan, roast the sunflower seeds for about 1min until evenly brown¼ cup sunflower seeds

-- Wash the cilantro thoroughly then put into a food processor
+- Wash the cilantro thoroughly then put into a food processor3 bunches Cilantro

 - Process on medium speed until everything is well blended.